dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 where:

 * PReFerSimParameterFile1.- Contains the parameters to run the forward-in-time simulator PReFerSim to get a list of alleles that end inside a certain frequency interval where the distribution of selective coefficients of the simulated alleles is a point value or follows a different probability distribution.
+This file should be present in the PReFerSim folder.

 * PReFerSimParameterFile2.- It is almost the same file as PReFerSimParameterFile1, but it contains two extra options at the bottom that specify the list of alleles whose frequency trajectory you will print, and the output file with the frequency trajectory of those alleles.
+This file should be present in the PReFerSim folder.
 More information on the options of the parameter files can be found in the PReFerSim manual at https://github.com/LohmuellerLab/PReFerSim

 * Identifier - A number to give to the script.
 Can be changed in case the user wants to run the same parameter files PReFerSimParameterFile1 and PReFerSimParameterFile2 many times and get a different output with a different identifier every time.
 Also a random seed.

-* AlleleFrequencyDown - The program will print the L values for alleles that have a frequency in the present that is bounded by two numbers.
-This is the lower bound.

-* AlleleFrequencyUp - The program will print the L values for alleles that have a frequency in the present that is bounded by two numbers.
-This is the upper bound.

 * NumberOfHaplotypesWithTheDerivedAllele - For every variant, there will be this number of haplotypes with the derived allele.

 * NumberOfIndependentVariants - How many independent variants will be simulated.
 The number of L values will be equal to 2* NumberOfIndependentVariants * factorial (NumberOfHaplotypesWithTheDerivedAllele)/(factorial (NumberOfHaplotypesWithTheDerivedAllele - 2) * factorial (2))

-* DemographicScenario - A file containing the demographic scenario simulated.
-This follows the structure of the demographic scenario specified in the PReFerSim manual.
-Make sure that this file is also read by PReFerSimParameterFile1 and PReFerSimParameterFile2.

 * ThetaHaplotype - Theta (4Nub = 4 * Population size in the present * mutation rate per base pair * number of bases) of the whole haplotype simulated.
 Note that the variant of interest sits on one end of the haplotype and the L values are the distances from the variant of interest to the first difference between a pair of haplotypes.